 Below are locations where this species has been found in California,

 based on museum records, published information, and emails to this web site.There are mutliple locations reported in some of the cities listed, especially in El Cajon where they appear to be most common and where they may have been introduced in or before 1995.
-It is undoubtably present at other locations that I do not yet know.
+Moorish Geckos are most likely present at other locations that I do not yet know about.
 This is not meant to be a comprehensive list.
 If you see this species at a location not listed here, please let me know.

 Clovis (Reported as T. mauritanica, but not confirmed, could be H. turcicus)

 In its natural habitat this gecko is usually found at elevations under 1,300 ft.
 (400 m) but it can be found as high as 4,600 ft.
 (1,400 m.)

 Robert Powell, Roger Conant, and Joseph T. Collins.
 Peterson Field Guide to Reptiles and Amphibians of Eastern and Central North America.
 Fourth Edition.
 Houghton Mifflin Harcourt, 2016.